How Fast Can You Get Divorced in California?

 • Keeping information from your attorney

 How both parties negotiate along the way can also lengthen or shorten the timeframe.
 Even some amicable divorces can prove to be lengthy if the spouses need to work through complex financial situations.
-Your divorce attorney can’t give you a definite timeframe for the divorce process but can look at the general picture and offer an estimate to help you plan.
+Your Sacramento divorce attorney can’t give you a definite timeframe for the divorce process but can look at the general picture and offer an estimate to help you plan.

 How to Expedite Your California Divorce